wltnkim/wltnkim.github.io/_pages/publications.md

 ## Conference
 ***
-Wooyun Cho, __Jisu Kim__ and Jinwook Kwon, Study on The Application of Deep Neural Network Model For Similarity Measurement of Garden Design, _Spring Annual Conference of Korea Multimedia Society_, May 19, 2023, Suncheon. (__preparing__)
+Wooyun Cho, __Jisu Kim__ and Jinwook Kwon, Study on The Application of Deep Neural Network Model For Similarity Measurement of Garden Design, _Spring Annual Conference of Korea Multimedia Society_, May 19, 2023, Suncheon.

 __Jisu Kim__, Oheun Kwon, Myeongsu Jeong, Changsoo Moon and Jaehoon Chung*, Duty Cycle-Based SMD Storage Efficiency Management Using Deep Learning, _Autumn Annual Conference of Institute of Embedded Engineering of Korea_, Nov 3, 2022, Jeju.